nhsconnect/prm-funnel/_charts/2019-03-21-success-supplier-to-supplier-jan2019.markdown

 ---
 A chart representing the successful integrations split into source and target system.

-The data was collected from **Splunk** with the following queries, and the date range was 1st-31st January 2019:
+The data was collected from **Splunk** with the following queries, and the date range was the whole of January 2019:

 ```sql
 index="gp2gp-mi" sourcetype="gppractice-RR"